mikeyung/DS_HK_1/lessons/class/lesson15/noted.md

 lahmanID, Unique number assigned to each player playerID, A unique code asssigned to each player.
-The playerID links the data in this file with records in the other files. managerID, An ID for individuals who served as managers hofID, An ID for individuals who are in teh baseball Hall of Fame birthYear, Year player was born birthMonth, Month player was born birthDay, Day player was born
+The playerID links the data in this file with records in the other files. managerID, An ID for individuals who served as managers hofID, An ID for individuals who are in the baseball Hall of Fame birthYear, Year player was born birthMonth, Month player was born birthDay, Day player was born